J. T. Vallance: Life

 Vallance is the son of the Australian geologist Thomas George Vallance, and his mother was Hilary Brinton Krone.
 He was born and grew up in Sydney and from his early years was interested in chemistry and electronics.
 Music was an early passion, his first paid work was playing harpsichord for classical music groups in Sydney.

 After graduating from the University of Sydney, Vallance studied at the University of Cambridge, England where he was awarded the Jebb Scholarship (1980), the Craven Scholarship and Studentship (1982).
 He also received the Brian Runnett Prize in Music from St John's College, Cambridge (1981).
 Vallance started studying life-drawing while living in Cambridge and on returning to Sydney produced his own sculptural pieces based on his life drawing work.
 The National Art School's annual Dr John Vallance Prize for Sculpture is named for him.
 In 1985 he married Catherine du Peloux Menage and they have two children.
+Vallance is a tractor collector.